OSC/ood-documentation/develop/_sources/tutorials/tutorials-interactive-apps/k8s-jupyter.rst.txt

 ---------

 A `Kubernetes configmap`_ is a way to apply configurations to a container.
-In this example, we're using a configmap to generate the config file for Jupyter.
+In this example, we're using a configmap to generate the configuration file for Jupyter.
 We'll see later how we use init containers to update it, but let's see how we initialize it.